Souptik2001/getting-basic/README.md

 ## Avoiding the annoying path

 So, here you see that you have to provide the path of the program in the bash.
-So, that can be avoe=ided if you put the path of this program in the PATH environment variable.
+So, that can be avoided if you put the path of this program in the PATH environment variable.
 That can be easily done like 👇

 ```bash